Weather causes Severe damage to Hu-B's Marina in Kuttawa

-Sudden severe weather hit Kuttawa in Lyon County early Sunday morning, causing nearly 1.5 million dollars worth of damages to Hu-B's marina alone.
+Sudden severe weather hit Kuttawa in Lyon County, Kentucky early Sunday morning, causing nearly $1.5 million worth of damages to Hu-B's marina alone.

 Dock D at the marina was completely destroyed with two boats still lodged under the dock's wreckage.